Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    | Hotkey:   :kbd:`Shift-G`

-Select components that have similar attributes to the ones selected, based on a threshold that can be set in tool properties after activating the tool.
+Select geometry that have similar certain properties to the ones selected, based on a threshold that can be set in tool properties after activating the tool.
 Tool options change depending on the selection mode: